lyambailey/PMBR_duration/README.md

 This repository contains code used in preparation of Bailey & Bardouille (under review)

 [1] Bailey, L.M., Bardouille, T. (under review).
-When will it end?
-Investigating the duration of the post-movement beta rebound (PMBR) following cued button pressing in a large open-access MEG dataset.
+Give it some time: Demonstrating the need for long inter-stimulus intervals when studying the post-movement beta rebound following a simple button press